XtremeOwnage/rPDU2MQTT/Examples/unRAID/README.md

 Click: `Apply`

-The container should pull and then start automatically
+The container should pull from the repository and then start automatically.

+Check for any errors.

 Click: `Done`